project-rig/rig-scp/README.md

     `CMD_READ`.
 * The library automatically splits reads/writes issued via the API into SCP packets whose payload is no longer than `scp_data_length`.
-* The maximum number of *outstanding channels* is fixed after the connection is created, as a result only one SCP connection should be made to a given SpiNNaker chip at any one time.
+* The maximum number of *outstanding slots* is fixed after the connection is created, as a result only one SCP connection should be made to a given SpiNNaker chip at any one time.
-* When a read or write is issued, it will be spread across as many outstanding connections at once as possible.
+* When a read or write is issued, it will be spread across as many outstanding slots at once as possible.
 Subsequent requests will not be processed until all read/write packets have been issued.
 * The *request queue* grows transparently to accommodate as many outstanding requests as are supplied.
 * Though users are free to generate their own read/write SCP packets, this